pieartsy/CreatiBot/README.md

 ![](https://github.com/pieartsy/CreatiBot/blob/master/palettes.png)

-## Prompt process
+## Prompt process \[removed\]
-This one's far quicker and simpler.
+This one was far quicker and simpler.
 When the user types `$prompt`, all it does is make a list out of the newest 50 writing prompts from [r/writingprompts](https://www.reddit.com/r/WritingPrompts/) and sends one of them to the channel.

 ![](https://github.com/pieartsy/CreatiBot/blob/master/prompt.gif)